 Products based on egg immunoglobulins against enteric pathogens, e.g., support young animals against newborn or weaning diarrhea (e.g., Yokoyama et al., 1992; Ikemori et al., 1992; Ikemori et al., 1997, Yokoyama et al., 1998).

-IgY – a fascinating technology that should be established
+IgY – a fascinating technology that should be better recognized

-IgY technology is an animal-saving technology with high output.
-Its various applications make IgY a helpful tool for human medicine in different aspects as well as animal production.
-To get the best results, attention must be paid to quality, meaning, i. a. the standardization of the products.
+IgY technology is an animal-friendly technology with high output.
+Its various applications make IgY a helpful tool for human medicine as well as animal production.
+To get the best results, attention must be paid to quality, meaning, a.o. the standardization of the products.